 With clever engineering, a full height basement was introduced which added an entire new floor to the house.
 A low-engineered foundation solution avoided the need for costly underpinning.
 As such the original footing so remains untouched and avoids raising the concerns of the neighbours.
 The extra basement floor area provided a perfect playroom for the children.
 Natural light to the basement was provided by new two new oval windows inserted into the building fabric.
 Dedicated plant rooms and building services are also accommodated in the basement.

-A further two extra bedrooms and an office are provided to the top of house.
+A further two extra bedrooms and an office are provided to the top of house as part of the conservation refurbishment works.
 A new bathroom was added to one of the bedrooms which is located underneath the mansard roof construction to the front of the roof.
 To the existing rear outrigger, a dedicated guest suite has been provided with its own bathroom.
 This self-contained suite will be used for guests or an au pair.